CueGCL: Cluster-aware Personalized Self-Training for Unsupervised Graph Contrastive Learning: Conclusion

 \section{Conclusion}

-In this paper, we propose a community-aware efficient graph contrastive learning framework (CEGCL).
-The personalized self-training strategy can enhance the ability of our model to perceive communities.
-By jointly training the three modules of graph contrastive learning, personalized self-training, and aligned graph clustering, we finally obtain an ideal community embedding space that is compact within the same cluster and sparse between the distinct clusters.
-Extensive experiments also demonstrate the superiority of our CEGCL.
+In this paper, we propose a cluster-aware graph contrastive learning framework (CueGCL).
+The personalized self-training strategy can enhance the ability of our model to perceive clusters.
+In addition, we bring attention to the issue of unfairness in graph clustering when employing existing contrastive learning algorithms.
+We propose a straightforward yet effective solution to address this concern, marking a novel contribution to the field.
+By jointly training the three modules of graph contrastive learning, personalized self-training, and aligned graph clustering, we finally obtain an ideal embedding space that is compact within the same cluster and sparse between the distinct clusters.
+Extensive experiments also demonstrate the superiority of our CueGCL.

 \begin{singlespace}